mr-dgidgi/Simple-Hotspot/README.md

 It can be use outside of this environnement

-By default it create an SSID named 'default' with 'default' as WPA Passphrase and the DCHP is configured to use 192.168.200/24 network.
+By default it create an SSID named 'default' with 'default0' as WPA Passphrase and the DCHP is configured to use 192.168.200/24 network.

+You'll maybe need to setup some NAT if you want to allow the AP user to access to a wired network

 ## Setup and installation
 1. enable IP Forward